 Sour Cream Chicken Enchiladas are an easy Tex-Mex style dinner idea.
 Creamy, cheesy, and quick to prepare, these are sure to be a favorite.
 No condensed soup in this recipe, and use a rotisserie chicken for a time saver!

-My mom used to make a version of these chicken enchiladas when I was growing up.
+My mom used to make a version of this sour cream chicken enchiladas recipe when I was growing up.
 The recipe was very similar except she used a can of cream of chicken soup.
-Well, I figures out a way to get the exact same creaminess and texture without the canned soup!
+Well, I figured out a way to get the exact same creaminess and texture without the canned soup!

-These Easy Enchiladas Are A Great Make Ahead Meal.
+Sour Cream Chicken Enchiladas Are Great To Make Ahead

 This is a great dinner that everyone in my family really loves, and I enjoy making!
 During busy weeks I prep these in the afternoon, if I am home, bake, and then let everyone just reheat a plate when they get home from their activities.
 Not being able to eat together as a family, isn’t ideal, but these sour cream chicken enchiladas reheat beautifully, so I feel confident that everyone is getting a homemade meal even on the go!